This post contains Amazon affiliate links which means that if you buy through my link I receive a small fee at no additional cost to you.

 The Happy Hollisters is the first in a long series of mysteries featuring the Hollister family.
 Each book features the large Hollister family who exemplify cheerfulness and teamwork as they help others by solving mysteries.
 These are not great classics of literature, but wholesome, simple, enjoyable books for if you are looking for a light read aloud.
 Check out my review here!

 If your children are a bit earlier, say eight and older, they will love the Letzenstein Chronicles, which begin with The Crystal Snowstorm.
 Catholic author Meriol Trevor sets these adventurous stories about orphaned children in the fictional Catholic country of Letzenstein, a tiny European kingdom.
 These books have heroes and villains to please the adventurous souls.
-I find their portrayal of the lowly and childlike characters as integral and important both noteworthy and admirable.
+I find their portrayal of the lowly and childlike characters as important and worthy a very timely witness.

 E. Nesbit’s books are great read-alouds for children who love a touch of fantasy in their literature.
 Her stories are not exactly a series, but some are loosely connected like Five Children and It and The Story of the Treasure Seekers